What Is a Babymoon & Best Tips for Planning One

 How long should you go away for your babymoon?

-A nice amount of time for a babymoon trip is between a long weekend and a week or ten days.
+A nice amount of time for a babymoon trip is between a long weekend (three days) and a week, or ten days.
 It depends how far you’re traveling, and how far your budget can get you!

 We originally planned to go to Lisbon, Portugal for over a week, as mentioned.
 That didn’t work out, as our first choice of a babymoon destination, so we planned a seven-day trip to New Hampshire, Vermont and the Berkshires in Massachusetts.

 Going away for a week was perfect!
 It’s just enough time to become tired toward the end of the trip and get excited about going back home to your bed and all the things in your kitchen.
-Plus, you probably have a lot of baby prep to do!
+Plus, you probably have a lot of baby prep to do, like nesting!

 There are two ways to look at this question.
 Keep in mind that you’re asking us, two people who have chosen to live in NYC on a modest budget!

-While it’s tempting to spend a big budget and go all-out for a babymoon, the fact is that you should be saving, for the new member of your family coming in a few months!
-We chose to take the route of spending comfortably, while keeping our overall budget in mind.
-We stayed at moderate hotels, looked for deals on gas along the highway, ate at casual restaurants and chose to opt for free attractions like state parks and city walks.
-Did we have a great time together?
-Yes!
+While it’s tempting to spend a big budget and go all-out for a babymoon, some couples prefer to use a smaller budget and go basic.
+We chose to take the route of spending comfortably, while saving a little bit of money during traveling.
+We stayed at moderate hotels, looked for deals on gas along the highway, ate at casual restaurants and opted for free attractions like state parks and city walks.
+We had a blast.

-A tip worth mentioning is to not compare your babymoon to those of others.
+A tip worth mentioning is to avoid comparing your babymoon to your friends’ or family members’ babymoon trips.
 A babymoon should be the type of travel that reflects you, and makes you happy.

 Where to go on your babymoon

-We have an article answering this question exactly!
+I have an entire list of ideas for where to go on your babymoon!
 (Spoiler alert: as we’re based in the NYC metro area, we tend to like somewhere within two to three hours by flight or one to five hours by car!)
 We hope you enjoy our guide to interesting and fun babymoon destinations.

 You may also like